Equation sheets for Physics 321, 322 and 323

-Examples classes: Each week the TA works through problems illustrating concepts from the MWF classes.
+Examples classes: Each week the TA works through problems illustrating concepts from the Tue-Th classes.
 Solutions will not be posted.
-Examples classes are an integral part of the course, being the fourth class of the week in this 4-credit course.
+Examples classes are an integral part of the course, being the third class of the week in this 4-credit course.

 Office hours: In addition to "official" office hours I guarantee to be happy to help you any time you find me in my office, B432.